theandyb/phasing_clean/README.md

 ## Data included in this repository

 -   `data/1kgp/unrelated_subjects.txt`: A list of IDs for the 2,502 unrelated samples from 1kGP phase 3
--   `data/1kgp/child_ids.txt`: A list of IDs for the children in the 602 trios
 -   `data/1kgp/unrelated_subj.tsv`: Slightly processed version of the [Tab delimited file list for the 2504 panel](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/1000G_2504_high_coverage.sequence.index)
 -   `data/1kgp/subject_info.csv`: SAMPLE_NAME, POPULATION, SUPER, fatherID, motherID, and sex (1 - male, 2 - female)